 Turmeric is one of the most researched herbs available today … and a ton of that research has focused on joint pain relief.
 The key constituent of turmeric is curcumin, also known as “Cure-cumin” because of its long list of amazing benefits.
 Not only does it decrease inflammation, it can also relieve the pain and stiffness.

 In many studies (9), turmeric has outperformed:

 - Pain killers

 - Arthritis medication

-To give turmeric to your dog, add it to his food.
+To give turmeric to your dog , add it to his food.
 Give 1/8 to 1/4 tsp per day per 10 lbs of your dog’s body weight.
 Make sure you find organic turmeric.
-You can also buy a turmeric supplement and add it to his food.
+You can also buy a turmeric joint supplement and add it to your dog’s food.
 Just be sure to follow the directions on the label.

-A word of caution: some dogs who are “hot” (seek out cool places to lie) may not do well with turmeric because it is “warming.”
+A word of caution: some dogs who are “hot” (seek out cool places to lie) may not do well with turmeric because it’s “warming.”

 The cannabis plant contains many different chemicals, including CBD oil.
 Humans and dogs have specific cannabinoid receptor sites in the body, and when you feed these receptors there are major benefits.

 Many cannabinoids, including CBD oil, have anti-inflammatory effects.
 Studies (10) have found that CBD oil can: